-My name is Nicholas.
-I grew up in Houston, Texas, and am studying in the Sustainable Urban Planning and Design programme at KTH’s Campus Valhallavägen.
-When I get the chance to, I love to go for walks in Lill-Jansskogen, explore new scratch recipes with my sambo, tinker with my Frankenstein-bicycle, and do plenty of other things I don’t have time for!
+Nicholas grew up in Houston, Texas, and is studying in the Sustainable Urban Planning and Design programme at KTH’s Campus Valhallavägen.
+When he gets the chance to, he loves to go for walks in Lill-Jansskogen, explore new scratch recipes with his sambo, tinker with his Frankenstein-bicycle, and do plenty of other things he doesn’t have time for!

 What made you choose KTH?

 I chose KTH because I wanted to extend my education in a programme and at a university that are abuzz with sustainability thinking.
 I remember taking a look at all the fun classes offered in the program and thinking how great it would be to get to take them.
 Also, I have always been a language junkie, so getting the chance to live in a new country with a less-than-common language was a dream to me.
 After I had the opportunity to speak with a student myself and to hear about their experiences while studying here, I just couldn’t say no.